truera/trulens/docs/trulens_eval/guardrails/index.md

 _TruLens_ context filter guardrails are easy to add to your _Langchain_ or _Llama-Index_ app.

-!!!
-"Using context filter guardrails"
+!!! example "Using context filter guardrails"

     === "in _Langchain_"